 You may have both radiotherapy and surgery.
 Radiotherapy can shrink a large tumour in the larynx and make it easier to remove.
 Or it can kill off any cancer cells that might have been left behind after surgery.
 This lowers the risk of the cancer coming back.

-For larger tumours you may have your larynx completely removed.
+Open surgery means having a cut (incision) in your neck.
+If possible you may be able to have a partial laryngectomy.
+The aim is to conserve your ability to speak and swallow.
+If a partial laryngectomy is not possible you may have your larynx completely removed.
 This is called total laryngectomy.
 If you have the whole larynx removed, you will not be able to speak normally afterwards.
 There are a number of different ways to overcome this.
-If you have a valve (voice prosthesis) put in, your voice may be clearer than the hoarse voice you had before your operation.
+If you have a valve (voice prosthesis) put in, your voice may sound clearer than before your operation.
 You will also have to have a stoma.
 This is a hole in your neck, made so that you can breathe after you've had your larynx removed.
 Sometimes this is only temporary after laryngeal surgery, but if you have had your larynx removed the stoma is permanent.

 Your surgeon removes the lymph nodes because they may contain cancer cells that have broken away from the main cancer.
 A pathologist checks the nodes for cancer cells under a microscope.
 This helps your doctors to work out the stage of your cancer.